 - You put all the ingredients, cilantro, parsley, onion, vinegar, salt, pepper, cumin, olive oil and garlic into a food processor for 10 seconds.

 - You can absolutely eat it immediately, but if you can give the sauce 20 or so minutes to sit the garlic, it will perfume the whole mixture.

 - You top it on every single thing in your kitchen and eat as much of it as you can.

 - Fresh Pico de Gallo Salad (Naturally Fat-Free!) <— That is what is on the side of this picture below!

 - Green Mexican Rice (Arroz Verde)

-AllSpice Spice Rack: I use this spice rack and fill up the bottles with freshly purchased spices.
-It’s basically one of the most beautiful things in my kitchen and when you’re working with a large quantity of spices, not having to hunt and peck through your cupboards makes everything go at warp speed.
+- AllSpice Spice Rack: I use this spice rack and fill up the bottles with freshly purchased spices and it’s basically one of the most beautiful things in my kitchen.
+When you’re working with a large number of spices, not having to hunt and peck through your cupboards makes everything go at warp speed.